-This easy Dirty Rice recipe is a traditional New Orleans one-pot rice dish.
-A classic combination of long-grain white rice, sausage, ground beef, chicken livers, veggies, and Creole spices, this classic Cajun rice is full of flavor!
+This easy Cajun Dirty Rice recipe is a classic one-pot dish from New Orleans.
+Made with long-grain white rice, sausage, ground beef, chicken livers, vegetables, and Creole seasoning, it’s bold, filling, and full of flavor.

-Many years ago, I worked in Kaplan, Louisiana, in Southern Louisiana, known as Cajun Country, near Lafayette.
+Many years ago, I worked in a clothing factory in Kaplan, Louisiana, in Southern Louisiana, known as Cajun Country, near Lafayette.

-Coming from Long Island, I had no idea what Cajun cooking was, never heard of crawfish, and experienced true Southern hospitality for the first time.
+Coming from Long Island, I had no idea what Cajun cooking was.
+I had never heard of crawfish or dirty rice and experienced true Southern hospitality for the first time.

 History of Dirty Rice